Search Results for

 • This field is optional if the Generate upload folder everyday checkbox is unticked.

-• It will be mandatory if the Generate upload folder everyday checkbox is ticked.
+• It is mandatory if the Generate upload folder everyday checkbox is ticked.

-• The field is used to configure the folder name that contains the exported files.
+• The field is used to configure the name of the folder that contains the exported files.

 • You can add a fixed folder name, or configure a dynamic folder name with the following elements:

-• [[data_table_name]]: Use it if you want to insert the data table name into folder name.
-If data table name is empty, the data source name will be inserted instead.
+• [[data_table_name]]: Use it if you want to insert the data table name into the folder name.
+If the data table name is empty, the data source name is inserted instead.

-• [[timestamp@]]: Use it if you want to insert the timestamp into folder name. is used to define the specific format for the timestamp, e.g: [[timestamp@yyyy.MM.dd HH:mm]].
-If it is not specified, system will insert the timestamp to folder name automatically with format yyyyMMddHHmm.
+• [[timestamp@]]: Use it if you want to insert the timestamp into the folder name. is used to define the specific format for the timestamp, e.g: [[timestamp@yyyy.MM.dd HH:mm]].
+If it is not specified, the system inserts the timestamp into the folder name automatically with the format yyyyMMddHHmm.

 • Data source fields:

-• By clicking on + button, the additional fields to fill the information of the data source field will be displayed.
+• By clicking the + button, the additional fields used to fill in the data source field information are displayed.
 You can add multiple data source fields.
-After adding the data source field, you must select the attribute field, and configure additional information for it with the following fields:
+After adding a data source field, you must select the attribute field and configure additional information for it with the following fields:

 • Name: